requirejs/requirejs/docs/api.md

     );

 Normally you should not need to use require() to fetch a module, but instead rely on the module being passed in to the function as an argument.
 Circular dependencies are rare, and usually a sign that you might want to rethink the design.
 However, sometimes they are needed, and in that case, use require() as specified above.

+If you are familiar with CommonJS modules, you could instead declare **exports** as a dependency to create an empty object for the module.
+By doing this on both sides of a circular dependency, you can then safely hold on to the the other module via a function argument.

 ## <a name="i18n">Define an I18N Bundle</a>